lun0522/lighter/README.md

 entire pipeline, there is no binding point or array length to specify.
 We will need to specify at which shader stages they will be used, and which instances of **PushConstant** will provide the data (targeting different offsets).

-#### 3.3.1.3 Add shaders

-The user simply need to provide the file path of the shader, and specify which stage is it used for.
-Unlike **PipelineBuilder** which holds file contents of shaders and destroys them to save the host memory when possible, **Model** only stores the file path, hence the user does not need to add shaders again when the internal pipeline of **Model** is rebuilt.

 #### 3.3.1.3 Build and update the model